Steps to success

 - April/May: Spring into Spring

-Visit our Walk and Wheel events page for information and resources.
+Visit our Walk and Wheel Events page for more information and resources.

 Walking School Bus

-- Ottawa Walking School Bus Pilot Project Report
+- Case study: Ottawa Walking School Bus Pilot Project

-- In this short video students talk about their walk to school and why they encourage their peers to try it.
+- Stepping It Up: In this short video students share why the like to walk to school and challenge their peers to join them.